elkhan-mammedov/Alticonnection/README.md

 	Downloader - sends a request to download to the server, then waits to receive data.
 	Uploader - sends upload requests and then sends data packets to server.
 	Terminator - sends a termination request.

+## How to build?

+To build both server and client, run: make all.

 ## P.S.
 I am using the following version of Java: